Form 5558: Everything You Need to Know

 - Plan year end date

-The IRS chooses specific delivery services that employers can use to file Form 5558 that met the agency's "timely mailing treated as timely filing and paying" rule for tax payments and tax returns.
-If an employer uses one of these chosen delivery services, the date on the postmark is usually the date the delivery service places on the mail and enters into its database.
+The IRS chooses specific delivery services that employers can use to file Form 5558 that meet the agency's "timely mailing treated as timely filing and paying" rule for tax payments and tax returns.
+If an employer uses one of these chosen delivery services, the date on the postmark is usually the date the IRS will count as the file date.

 Extension of Time to File Form 5500 or Form 5500-EZ